benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 Execute a PUT request to the **Request a Checkout Submit** endpoint, passing the complete cart and `fulfillmentDetails` returned from [fulfillment offerings](/doc/commerce/checkout/use-fulfillment-offerings.html) for each item.

+**SMS Checkout Submit (China Only)**

+SMS Checkout Submit allows both Nike members and guests to purchase Nike products using a mobile phone number instead of an email address.
+If the consumer is purchasing using an email address, you can skip this section.

+Follow the steps in [SMS Checkout Preview (China Only)](#sms-checkout-preview-china-only) to implement SMS Checkout Submit in your app or experience.

 Sample [Request Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V3?tab=api#checkout-request-a-checkout-submit-put
 ){:target="new-tab"} PUT request URI:
 ```